nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Luminescent:** Pertaining to or characterizing luminescence, particularly in the context of being activated or enhanced by aggregation, as seen in AIE.

-### Expanded Definition and Usage\nAggregation-induced emission has revolutionized material design in optics and photonics by providing a mechanism to generate bright, stable emissions from materials in aggregated or solid states, which are often more practical for device applications than their dilute solutions.
+### Expanded Definition and Usage:
+Aggregation-induced emission has revolutionized material design in optics and photonics by providing a mechanism to generate bright, stable emissions from materials in aggregated or solid states, which are often more practical for device applications than their dilute solutions.
 This property is particularly valuable in producing high-performance OLEDs, where the efficiency and brightness of the light source are critical.
 AIE materials are also extensively used in bioimaging to provide clear, high-contrast images of cellular and tissue structures, as well as in sensors that detect changes in the environment by changes in luminescent properties.

 Through this detailed lexical analysis, the term "aggregation-induced emission" is positioned not just as a technical term, but as a critical concept that enhances our understanding and application of photonic materials in modern technology and science."," Aggregation-Induced Emission (AIE) Lexicon. """